manuelkasper/AS-Stats/README.md

-AS-Stats v1.43 (2013-12-06)
+AS-Stats v1.5b (2014-01-xx)
 ===========================

-A simple tool to generate per-AS traffic graphs from NetFlow/sFlow records by Manuel Kasper <mk@neon1.net> for Monzoon Networks AG
+A simple tool to generate per-AS traffic graphs from NetFlow/sFlow records
+by Manuel Kasper <mk@neon1.net> for Monzoon Networks AG

 How it works
 ------------

-A Perl script (netflow-asstatd.pl) collects NetFlow v8/v9 AS aggregation records or sFlow v5 samples from one or more routers.
+A Perl script (asstatd.pl) collects NetFlow v8/v9 AS aggregation records or sFlow v5 samples from one or more routers.
 It caches them for about a minute (to prevent excessive writes to RRD files), identifies the link that each record refers to (by means of the SNMP in/out interface index), maps it